nilesh-patil/transportation-flow-network/docs/paper.md

 "constant-cost band" the original guessed was rounded tips is the JFK flat fare: 92.7% of trips in the $49-53 fare band are flat-fare trips (RatecodeID 2, a fixed $52).

+### 4.10 Robustness and percolation

+We removed nodes in order and tracked four curves against the removed fraction f (Barabasi Ch.8): largest weakly- and strongly-connected component fraction, weighted global efficiency E(f)/E(0), and surviving-trip fraction.
+The Molloy-Reed ratio kappa = <k^2>/<k> on total degree is 365.5, far above the percolation threshold of 2, so the random-failure critical fraction is essentially 1: the density-0.62 graph is robust to random failure by construction, and we say so rather than over-reading it.

+The honest finding is the gap between unweighted and flow robustness.
+Removing 10% of nodes at random leaves 82% of trips and 96% of weighted efficiency intact; removing the top-10% strength or PageRank hubs leaves only about 13% of trips and 17-26% of weighted efficiency.
+The largest-WCC curve hides this completely (random and every targeted attack overlap, all decaying slowly) because the dense core stays weakly connected; the flow-weighted curves expose acute hub vulnerability.
+The trip-fraction critical f drops from 0.32 under random failure to 0.04 under a strength attack.
+The recalculated-strength adversary (recomputing strengths after each removal, the correct Barabasi adversary) is strictly the most damaging at every probed f.
+This is the hub-and-spoke fragility
+signature: resilience to random shocks masks vulnerability to a coordinated hub strike.

+### 4.11 Scale-free testing: heavy-tailed, not scale-free

+We fitted discrete power laws (Clauset-Shalizi-Newman MLE with Hurwitz-zeta normalization, KS-minimizing x_min, a 1000-replicate semiparametric goodness-of-fit bootstrap and Vuong likelihood-ratio tests) to the in-, out- and total-strength distributions and, as a topology baseline, to in- and out-degree.
+The strength tails are strongly heavy-tailed and beat an exponential decisively (Vuong R of 157-447, all p=0), but they are NOT a clean scale-free power law: the KS bootstrap rejects the power law for all three strengths (p_gof=0) and they are statistically tied with a lognormal (Vuong p of 0.59-0.90).
+The fitted strength exponents are 1.23 (out), 1.35 (in) and 1.33 (total), all below 2, which is the divergent-mean regime and itself evidence the pure power law is strained.
+Degree is structurally truncated by N-1 (max degree near 260), so in-degree fits a meaningless near-saturation exponent (n_tail=10, alpha~28) that is an artifact, not a claim.
+With only 262 nodes the tail is too short to support a scale-free claim regardless (Stumpf-Porter).
+The honest verdict: hub-dominated heavy-tailed flow concentration, indistinguishable from lognormal, not "scale-free".

+### 4.12 Null-model benchmarking

+We benchmarked the observed statistics against three nulls (Barabasi Ch.3/Ch.7): an Erdos-Renyi G(n,m) at matched density, a directed configuration model preserving the in/out-degree sequence, and the scientifically decisive weight-preserving null that fixes the exact observed topology and degree sequence and only permutes the trip weights across the fixed edge set.
+On a density-0.62 near-complete graph the topology nulls are largely degenerate: the ensemble variance is tiny, so z-scores are huge yet uninformative (and unweighted efficiency has zero null variance under ER, so its z is undefined), which we report as a finding rather than hide.
+The weight-preserving null is non-degenerate and answers the real question: WHERE the heavy flows sit.
+Against it the observed weighted reciprocity (0.82, z=+217) and cost-weighted efficiency (4031, z=-54) sit far in the tail.
+Heavy taxi flows are organized into mutual high-volume corridors (round-trip Midtown-airport and Midtown-downtown spines), not spread randomly over the existing edges.

+### 4.13 Spatial efficiency and cascades

+On the distance-weighted graph (Euclidean centroid miles, EPSG:2263) the flow network is geometrically near-optimal in Barthelemy's sense: corridor circuity Q (network over straight-line distance) has mean 1.006 and median 1.000, and global efficiency 0.173 is 0.997 of the straight-line ideal.
+The Manhattan grid and the dominant Midtown corridors are direct.
+Flow-cost betweenness load is sharply concentrated (Gini 0.89, top-10 zones carry 54.7%), and Moran's I on that load is 0.028 (p=0.238), NOT significant: the load sits in scattered hubs, not a contiguous spatial cluster, which we report as a clean negative result.
+A Motter-Lai load-capacity cascade (fixed capacity (1+alpha)*load0, flow-cost betweenness recomputed each step, synchronous removal) triggered at JFK Airport collapses the giant component at every tested tolerance (no alpha avoids collapse).
+G(alpha) is non-monotonic by genuine cascade nonlinearity.
+We caveat this honestly: 149 of 259 nodes carry zero initial load, so their capacity is exactly 0 and they fail on any rerouting, which means the no-collapse result is partly a zero-capacity artifact of peripheral nodes rather than purely hub fragility.

+### 4.14 Temporal evolution, 2015 to 2024

+The entire diagnostic suite runs per year over the full decade (120 monthly parquet files, all ten years), recording a panel (one row per year) plus consecutive-year community alignment.
+The result is a natural experiment: yellow-taxi demand swings violently while the network's geometry holds still.

+Volume falls 42.4% from 2015 to 2019 (ride-hailing substitution), collapses 70.9% from
+2019 to 2020 (COVID), and recovers to only 48.6% of the 2019 level by 2024.
+Annual trips have a coefficient of variation of 0.61 across the decade.
+Against that, the structural and spatial invariants are nearly flat: global efficiency holds at 0.169 (CV 0.004), the gravity common-part-of-commuters at 0.81 (CV 0.007), the distance-decay exponent near 1.1 to 1.3 (CV 0.064), modularity Q near 0.20 (CV 0.074), and the max k-core near 162 (CV 0.098).
+Degree assortativity stays negative throughout (-0.123 to -0.184), so the hub-and-spoke topology never dissolves, and the Leiden community count stays at three to four.
+Global efficiency and gravity fit quality are the two most stable quantities in the whole project.
+The spatial-interaction geometry of NYC taxi travel is a structural invariant of the city, not a function of fleet size.

+The community map is stable across the shock: consecutive-year Leiden alignment averages ARI 0.883, and the 2019 to 2020 (COVID) boundary scores ARI 0.943, so the functional districts did not re-draw under the collapse.
+The one real reshuffle is 2015 to 2016 (ARI 0.536), where the community count moves from three to four.
+What does change is hub
+composition: the top arrival hub flips from the commercial core (Midtown Center, Murray Hill, Times Sq in 2015) to residential Manhattan (Upper East Side North and South lead from 2020 on), as commuting and tourism fall away faster than residential trips.
+The flagship "where Manhattan ends" residual is tracked per year (figure `30_manhattan_ends_drift`): the East Village drifts further into the under-connected tail over the decade, from the 30th to the 13th percentile of the Manhattan core, so the suburb-like reading strengthens rather than fades.

+Cross-year comparability is itself a limitation: TLC re-coded the trip schema across years, the yellow-taxi share of for-hire travel falls steadily as ride-hailing rises, and FHV reclassification changes the observation process, so year-over-year deltas conflate a real demand change with a changing sample.
+The invariance results are robust to this (a changing sample would, if anything, add noise to the metrics, not hold them constant); the volume-level deltas should be read as yellow-taxi-only.

 ## 5. Discussion

 The through-line is that a flow network lets qualitative urban intuitions be tested.